sib-swiss/NGS-introduction-training/docs/day1/server_login.md

 === "conda"

     If you have a conda installation on your local computer, you can install the required software using conda.

-    You can build the environment from [ngs-introduction.yml](../assets/yaml/ngs-introduction.yml)

-    Generate the conda environment like this:
+If not, you can [install Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) like this:

+    === "Windows"
+        - Get the `.exe` file [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links)
+        - Double click the file
+        - Follow the instructions on the screen (defaults are usually fine)
+        - Run the command `conda list` in the Ananconda prompt or terminal to check whether your installation has succeeded.
+    === "Mac/Linux"
+        - Get the installation (`.sh`) script [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links)
+        - Run in your terminal:
             ```sh
-    conda env create --name ngs-introduction -f ngs-introduction.yml
+            bash Miniconda3-latest-Linux-x86_64.sh
             ```

-    !!! note "The `yaml` file probably only works for Linux systems" If you want to use the conda environment on a different OS, use:
+        - Follow the prompts
+        - Close and reopen your terminal for changes to have effect
+        - Run the command `conda list` in the Ananconda prompt or terminal to check whether your installation has succeeded.

+    After installation, you can install the required software:

+    === "Windows/MacOS"

         ```sh
         conda create -n ngs-introduction python=3.8